-- Who have attained the age of 18 and all the charges received by the Court have been informally adjusted, dismissed, or withdrawn and six months have elapsed since the juvenile's case has been closed and no proceedings are pending in juvenile or criminal Court. - Who have successfully completed a consent decree and have no proceeding pending juvenile or criminal court.
+- Who have attained the age of eighteen and all the charges received by the Court have been informally adjusted, dismissed, or withdrawn and six months have elapsed since the juvenile's case has been closed and no proceedings are pending in juvenile or criminal Court. - Who have successfully completed a consent decree and have no proceeding pending juvenile or criminal court.

-Since 2010, the Department has dedicated one full-time clerk in the Information Management Unit to processing these privately and Court initiated expungements and submitting them to the Court for consideration.
-Out of the 2,745 cases researched in 2022, 2,556 met the criteria and were expunged by an order of Court, and 180 were not eligible.
+Since 2010, the Department has dedicated one full-time clerk in the Information Management Unit to processing these privately as Court initiated expungements and submitting them to the Court for consideration.
+Out of the 2,678 cases researched in 2023, all met the criteria and were expunged by an order of Court.